 Shouting yours, mine, out can save you a lot of points in doubles tennis.

-9. When you have the opportunity to attack a ball, hit the ball towards the weaker player
+9. When you have the opportunity to attack, hit the ball toward the weaker player

-If one of your opponents is clearly weaker then a good tennis doubles strategy to use is to hit the ball towards the weaker player as much as possible as they may be more likely to make an error.
+If one of your opponents is clearly weaker then a good doubles strategy to use is to hit the majority of your shots toward the weaker player as they may be more likely to make an error.

 10. Stand closer to the doubles alley when serving